 How RISKY Is It To Take CBD Oil With Prednisone?

 The main concern people have is whether CBD oil taken with Prednisone will cause any negative interactions.
-The risk of negative interactions is more real than one realises.
+The risk of negative interactions is more real than one realizes.
 This is because up to 80% of all pharmaceutical drugs are broken down by a specific enzyme in your liver called Cytochrome P450.
 This enzyme also breaks down CBD and THC in your body.
 Hence, CBD, THC, and Prednisone all compete for the same metabolic enzymes that break them down for distribution in your body.

 Can You SAFELY Take CBD Oil With Prednisone?